-Residents showed a strong preference Color themes based on the representative images were developed using the for wayfinding that represents Skagway's Adobe Color online tool.
-The tool also history, including Native Alaskan allows color themes to be evaluated experiences and the Gold Rush-era.
-Residents preferred natural materials for accessiblity by vision-impaired and colorblind individuals.
-Several of these reflective of the abundant beauty and wild resources of the surrounding color themes were chosen and applied to the wayfinding signage design, below. environment and region.
-Wayfinding Each dock has a coordinating signage signage and sidewalk symbols colorcolor theme to guide visitors to and from coded by dock are intended to aid visitors' independent wayfinding capabilities. their ship.
+Color themes based on the representative images were developed using the Adobe Color online tool.
+The tool also allows color themes to be evaluated for accessiblity by vision-impaired and colorblind individuals.
+Several of these color themes were chosen and applied to the wayfinding signage design, below.
+Each dock has a coordinating signage color theme to guide visitors to and from their ship.